This article has links to products and services we love, which we may make commission from.

 A New Hampshire fall foliage train ride is a unique thing to do in The Granite State in autumn, a dreamy experience souvenir that should be on every New England bucket list.

-Not visiting during fall?
+Not visiting during the fall?
 These scenic and vintage train rides through the White Mountains are also lush during spring and summer.

 Train Rides in New Hampshire